Moretti, Texas Tech top K-State 69-62, stay in 3rd in Big 12 - WHIZ News

 Kyler Edwards scored 14 points as Texas Tech bounced back from a loss to Oklahoma State that ended a three-game winning streak and knocked them out of the Top 25 after just one week back in the poll.

+“I think we understood what was at stake,” Texas Tech coach Chris Beard said.
+“Didn’t play our best game but I thought when it mattered most we kind of dug in and we had some separation.”

-Xavier Sneed had 15 points for the last-place Wildcats (9-17, 2-11), whose six-game losing streak is their longest since 2005, a season after tying Texas Tech for the Big 12 regular-season championship.
+Xavier Sneed had 15 points for the Wildcats (9-17, 2-11), whose six-game losing streak is their longest since 2005, a season after tying Texas Tech for the Big 12 regular-season championship.
+Sneed left late in the game with cramps.

+“I thought that was one of X’s best games of the year overall,” Weber said.
+“He played to exhaustion.”

 Moretti finished 4 of 10 from long range and tied Edwards and Ramsey for the team lead with four assists.
 Edwards, who had a career-high 24 points in a win at Kansas State in January, was 5 of 9 from the field.